The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: Related Work

 Modern information retrieval architectures can be broadly categorized into two primary paradigms: \textbf{Token-based} (Sparse) retrieval and \textbf{Embedding-based} (Dense) retrieval.

-To understand the structural limits analyzed in Section~\ref{sec:limits}, we must first examine the execution mechanics of these standard architectures.
+To understand the structural limits analyzed in Section~\ref{sec:limits}, we must first examine the formal execution mechanics of these standard architectures.
 We evaluate them specifically on their ability to execute the \textbf{full spectrum of Boolean logic} ($\land, \lor, \neg$) structured as \textbf{Directed Acyclic Graphs (DAGs)}.
-As established in Section~\ref{sec:language}, supporting this structure is a fundamental requirement for capturing the complexity class $\mathbf{P}$.
+As established in Section~\ref{sec:language}, supporting this topological structure without exponential expansion is a fundamental requirement for supporting $\mathbf{P}$-Complete query evaluation.